DeepSoftwareAnalytics/LibDB/README.md

 ### Pre-requisites
 Basic knowledge about Java Development, Springboot and Annotation Development.<br>
 For example, if you use IDE like VScode or Idea, basic java development environment need to be installed such as `Java Extension Pack`, `MAVEN for JAVA`.
 It should be noted that we use Lombok Annotation and Springboot in code that may depend on extensions `Lombok Annotations Support` and `Spring Boot Tools` for IDE to debug or run.
+Besides, LibmagicJnaWrapper depends on libmagic to get file type, please install this library and modify the paths in LibmagicJnaWrapper.java.
+It can be easily installed using apt/brew command on Linux/MacOS.

 ### Build Artifact
 Env: